AxelBilla/web_reader/README.md

 - School's #1 Web Project -

-Still a work in progress, but the overall look is there.
+Still a work in progress, but the idea is there.

+Available at: reader.billiard.dev

  ////  ////  ////  ////  ////